 Starting your research and need some background information?

-International Encyclopedia of Social and Behavioral Sciences covers various aspects of anthropology and the social sciences.
+International Encyclopedia of Social and Behavioral Sciences, 2nd edition, covers various aspects of anthropology and the social sciences.

 CQ Researcher with in-depth, unbiased coverage of topics such as bullying, health care, death penalty, race and ethnicity.

 DSM 5, the standard reference for clinical practice in the mental health field, and helpful resource for description of disorders, behaviors, emerging assessment measure, cultural formation, etc.

 PolicyFile is updated weekly with abstracts and links to international and domestic policy papers and reports.
 Browse the links to organizations, or keyword search for reports, ranging from "Curbing Violence in Nigeria (II): The Boko Haram Insurgency" or "The Challenge of Credit Card Debt for the African American Middle Class.

 Need news articles?
 Check this list of historical and current news resources available to you!